How To Connect Laptop To TV: The Ultimate Guide

 What If My Laptop Doesn’t Have an HDMI Port?

-- USB-C to HDMI: For laptops with USB-C ports (common on newer MacBooks and many Windows ultrabooks)
+- USB-C to HDMI: You can use a USB-C to HDMI adapter with laptops with USB-C ports (common on newer MacBooks and many Windows ultrabooks)

-- Mini DisplayPort to HDMI: Found on some laptops, particularly older MacBooks
+- Mini DisplayPort to HDMI: A Mini DisplayPort to HDMI is found on some laptops, particularly older MacBooks

-- VGA to HDMI: For older laptops with VGA output
+- VGA to HDMI: For older laptops with VGA output, a VGA to HDMI adapter is used

 Troubleshooting HDMI Connections